definitelyarjun/personal-indic-vllm/README.md

 # Personal-Indic-VLLM
-## The readme file for this project is generated because i hate documenting stuffffs :D

 A voice-based conversational AI application that works with Indian languages, specifically Malayalam.
 The application uses the SarvamAI API to handle speech-to-text, language processing, and text-to-speech conversions.